PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-11 10:19:55
+Last updated: 2024-04-11 10:20:30
-Random Quote: I actually enjoyed being alone, solitude allowed me to think about important things. - Sheldon Cooper
+Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco